Reversible Numeric Composite Key (RNCK): Introduction

 \section{Introduction}

 In data modeling, or database design, a Composite Key is a unique identifier made up of two or more attributes (database table columns).
-For example, a book record might be identified by its ISBN code, title, and author.
-These attributes cannot be used individually to identify a book.
-The ISBN code alone is not a unique identifier, because there could be two or more books with the same code.
-However, no two books will have the same combination of these attributes.
+For example, a patient record might be identified by the tuple (first\_name, last\_name, date\_of\_birth) in a constrained operational context where none of these attributes alone is guaranteed to be unique.

-Composite Keys \citep{WikipediaCompositeKey} generally help maintain data integrity and prevent data duplication.
-Compared to Surrogate Keys \citep{WikipediaSurrogateKey}, which are artificial keys that are not based on real-world data, Composite Keys are easy to implement because they can be created using existing attributes that are often Natural Keys \citep{WikipediaNaturalKey}.
-However, when a Composite Key is referenced in multiple data sets (database tables) as a Foreign Key \citep{WikipediaForeignKey}, it uses more memory or storage space, as multiple attributes (columns) are required instead of just possibly one.
+Composite keys generally help maintain data integrity and prevent data duplication in relational systems \citep{codd1970relational,silberschatz2019database}.
+Compared to surrogate keys, which are artificial identifiers that are not directly based on real-world attributes, composite keys can often be derived from existing natural attributes \citep{elmasri2016fundamentals}.
+However, when a composite key is referenced in multiple datasets (database tables) as a foreign key, it uses more memory or storage space, as multiple attributes (columns) are required instead of just one.
 This leads to a more complex schema.
-Queries become CPU-intensive, as every search and join requires comparing multiple attributes instead of just one in the case of a single key.
+Queries can become more CPU-intensive, as every search and join requires comparing multiple attributes instead of a single key.

-Surrogate Keys can overcome some of the Composite Key limitations at the expense of introducing other disadvantages.
-Surrogate Keys do not provide any information about the represented data, making it difficult to understand and interpret the data.
-They must be generated and maintained separately from the data they represent, in what can be an error-prone process.
-They may require more storage space for the creation of additional natural attribute indexes in order to avoid duplications and full table scans when fulfilling likely queries.
+Surrogate keys can overcome some composite-key limitations at the expense of introducing other disadvantages.
+They do not encode business semantics and must be generated and maintained separately from the represented tuple, often together with additional uniqueness constraints on natural attributes \citep{kimball2013datawarehouse}.

 The performance of queries, including memory consumption, is also affected by the type of each attribute.